-During your appointment, the lead designer(s) will ask you many questions.
+During your appointment, our lead designers will ask you many questions.
 We take measurements and produce some thumbnail sketches.
 We need to hear and see all of your ideas.
-We also need to understand what your product, prop or costume needs to do in terms of its form, function and appearance.
+We need to understand what your product, prop or costume needs to do in terms of its form, function and appearance.

 Custom tote bags developed for the Utah Museum of Contemporary Art.
-Made from upcycled banners from past exhibitions.
+Made with upcycled banners from their past exhibitions.
 Highly sought collectible items, especially when signed by the artist!

 Please bring company logos, accessories, fabrics or color swatches that should be included, plus images, sketches and other visual resources to help us calculate materials, time and labor needed for your project.

-For USANA: BIG custom foam props w/ 3-d Screen Goo custom paint.
+For USANA: BIG custom foam props.
+Painted with 3-d Screen Goo custom paint.
 USANA convention 2015.

 How is labor calculated?

 Drafting, cutting, stitching and construction costs typically range anywhere from twice to five or more times the cost of materials, depending on the complexity of your design.

 For example, a superhero or fantasy costume with a budget of $600 will be substantially different from a film-quality superhero or fantasy costume that has a budget of 6K or more.

 When you meet with us, we can show you samples and pricing of items that our clients have commissioned.

 Custom elf boots and spats!
 Half a dozen pairs.
 For Inda Blatch-Geib, Ohio designer of the new production “Kris Kringle the Musical”.
 Each a custom size to fit each actor’s feet or to spat their tap shoes.